mit-cml/yrtoolkit/yr/tutorials/aidance.md

 The <strong>SwapCameraButton</strong> toggles the camera view from Front to Back as the user wishes.  <strong>CanvasLiveButton</strong>  toggles the Canvas background from a solid black color to a live camera view.  <strong>ResetButton</strong> sets the Dance Score back to zero.
 The <span class="icon" alt="webviewer"></span><strong>WebViewer</strong> component is where the camera view will be cast and the <span class="icon" alt="canvas"></span><strong>Canvas</strong> component is where the skeletal model of the body will be created either against a black background or a live camera view background.

-Note that at the very bottom of the Components panel is the <span class="icon" alt="posenetextension"></span><strong>PosenetExtension</strong> which is the AI technology that we will be using to track key points of a body and which will help us to build a skeletal version of the body.
+Note that at the very bottom of the Components panel is the <span class="icon" alt="posenetextension"></span><strong>PosenetExtension</strong> which is the AI technology that we will be using to track key points of a body and which will help you to build a skeletal version of the body.

-## Posenet key points
+## PoseNet key points

-The key points of the body tracked by Posenet are: eyes, ears, nose, shoulders, elbows, wrists, hips, knees and ankles.
+The key points of the body tracked by PoseNet are: eyes, ears, nose, shoulders, elbows, wrists, hips, knees and ankles.

 ![Posenet key points of the body ](../images/aiDance/keypoints.png){:.enlargeImage}

-Whenever Posenet is able to track a body key point, it will return a list of two elements representing the x and y-coordinates of the key point.
-When Posenet is unable to track a body key point, it will return an empty list.
+Whenever PoseNet is able to track a body key point, it will return a list of two elements representing the x and y-coordinates of the key point.
+When PoseNet is unable to track a body key point, it will return an empty list.

 ## Preliminary GUI code
 You are also given some preliminary code for the GUI.
 Study these to make sure that you have a general idea what they do.

 ![Posenet Ready Error ](../images/aiDance/whenPosenetExtensionReadyError.png){:.enlargeImage}
-These two blocks are used to communicate the status of Posenet as either "Ready" or in case of error, display the error message.
+These two blocks are used to communicate the status of PoseNet as either "Ready" or in case of error, display the error message.

 ![Reset Button ](../images/aiDance/whenResetButtonClick.png){:.enlargeImage}
 The <strong>ResetButton</strong> resets the Dance Score to zero each time it is clicked.